danirus/buildbot-sample-conf/django-simple/README.md

 # django-simple

-Run unittests of a Django app and a Django project.
-Contains configuration files for Buildbot and Apache.
+This document describes how to do continuous integration of a Django app and a Django project.
+It contains configuration files for Buildbot, Git and Apache.

 ## 1. Scenario

- 1. One public FOSS sample Django app.
+ 1. One public Django pluggable application.
- 2. One private Django project that uses the app.
+ 2. One private Django project that uses the previous application.
- 3. Buildbot will run tests suites for both, the app and the project.
+ 3. Buildbot has to run tests for both, the app and the project.
- 4. App's unittests will run when new changes hit app's repository.
+ 4. Buildbot will build the app when changes hit app's repository.
- 5. Project's unittests will run when new changes hit project's repository and right after app's unittests have run.
+ 5. Buildbot will build the project when changes hit project's repository and right after building the app.
  6. App's repository is public and hosted in GitHub.
  7. Project's repository is private and hosted in an in-house server.
- 8. App and project have to run unittests using the most 3 recent versions of Django.
+ 8. App and project have to be build under supported versions of Python/Django.
- 9. A web available to the public will show how the app builds.
+ 9. Buildbot has to show a public web with app's builds results.
- 10. A private web will show how the app and the project build.
+ 10. Buildbot has to show a private web with both app's and project's builds results.

 ## 2. Solution

  1. Buildbot's master and slave will live in the same machine.
- 2. There will be 3 python virtualenv, each using a different version of Django.
+ 2. There will be 3 Python virtualenv to support Django v1.4/v1.5 under Python v2.7, and Django v1.5 under Python v3.2.
  3. Buildbot will have 3 slaves one per virtualenv.
  4. Virtualenvs will get active at OS startup time, before launching slaves.
  5. Apache will be the web server listening on port 80, and will handle requests to both public and private Buildbot web interfaces.
- 6. Apache and Buildbot will accept POST requests from GitHub.
+ 6. Buildbot will accept POST requests from GitHub through Apache.
- 7. App's GitHub repository will get a new WebHook URL pointing to our web server.
+ 7. App's GitHub repository will get a new WebHook URL pointing to the web server.
  8. Project's repository in the in-house server will get a new `post-receive` hook script that will notify Buildbot on changes.

 ## 3. Solution setup

-The following setup has been made in a fresh KVM virtual machine running Ubuntu Linux 12.04 with the following extra packages installed:
+The following setup has been made in a fresh KVM virtual machine running Ubuntu Server 12.04 with the following extra packages installed:

     apache2 python-pip python-virtualenv python3 git tree